Convergence of Heavy-Flavor PDFs at Small x and Its Impact on Future ep Colliders: Introduction

-In this Letter, we provide the \emph{first quantitative assessment} of the statistical convergence of heavy-flavor PDFs across modern NNLO global fits.
-Using a unified numerical framework based on \texttt{LHAPDF6}, \texttt{APFEL}, and \texttt{MadGraph5\_aMC@NLO}, we demonstrate that the maximal inter-set deviation, $\Delta_{\max}\!\equiv\!\max_{i,j}|f_i-f_j|/\bar f$, has decreased to $\simeq\!16.8\%$ at $x\!=\!10^{-6}$ and $Q\!=\!100~\mathrm{GeV}$— a reduction by nearly a factor of two compared to the 2013 baseline~\cite{NNPDF23arxiv}.
-We further quantify this convergence using statistical metrics (Mahalanobis distance and Kullback–Leibler divergence) and validate the resulting consistency against HERA and LHCb data.
+In this work, we present the \emph{first quantitative study} of the statistical convergence of heavy-flavor PDFs across modern NNLO global fits.
+Using a unified computational setup based on \texttt{LHAPDF6}~\cite{LHAPDF6}, \texttt{APFEL}~\cite{APFEL}, and \texttt{MadGraph5\_aMC@NLO}~\cite{MadGraph5}, we evaluate the consistency among the NNPDF4.0~\cite{NNPDF40}, CT18~\cite{CT18}, and MSHT20~\cite{MSHT20} ensembles through a combination of direct deviation measures and probabilistic information metrics.
+We find that the maximal relative spread among these three ensembles has reduced to $\simeq16.8\%$ at $x=10^{-6}$ and $Q=100~\mathrm{GeV}$, corresponding to nearly a factor-of-two improvement relative to the 2013 baseline defined by the NNPDF2.3, CT14, and MMHT14 NNLO fits.

-Beyond documenting this precision improvement, we show that the reduced heavy-flavor uncertainty directly strengthens the predictive power of QCD for heavy-quark electroproduction and for new-physics scenarios such as leptophilic gauge bosons $Z_\ell$.
-Our findings indicate that the heavy-flavor content of the proton has entered a quantitatively controlled regime, providing a unified bridge between the precision frontier of perturbative QCD and the discovery reach of next-generation lepton–hadron colliders.
+Beyond documenting this convergence, we analyze its phenomenological impact on heavy-quark electroproduction at future lepton–hadron colliders, including realistic uncertainty projections for $e^-p\!\to\!e^-\,\ccbar X$ and $e^-p\!\to\!e^-\,\bbbar X$ processes.
+The results establish a quantitatively controlled heavy-flavor sector, linking modern QCD precision fits to collider-level observables, and provide a benchmark for theoretical systematics in small-$x$ physics, PDF consistency studies, and searches for new physics scenarios such as leptophilic gauge bosons.